 However, if you do decide to do this, make sure that you get the right spacing in-between the boards.
 Let them dry out and leave at least 5/8 inches apart from each board.
 Make sure to leave gaps between the ends of each board as well.

 However, there are a few ways to do it without reinstalling the whole decking.
 One of the ways to do it is by caulking.
 However, it can be even trickier than just reinstalling the patio.
 Many builders agree that caulking, especially the gaps on decking, is a poor show of craftsmanship.
 The hardest part is making it look good.

 Another popular way of filling the gaps is by using fibre ropes.
 It is often used in wooden decking, but it may also work in composite decking.
 For this method, you will need to clean your patio from dirt and debris first.
 Then, you will need to get some fibre rope that will fit tightly on each of the gaps.

 Next, get a bucket of paint or stain with the same colour as the composite boards.
 Place the rope in the bucket and let it sit for a while to absorb the colour.
 Remember not to use synthetic ropes, as the colour will only slide off.

 Lastly, take out the ropes from the bucket and let them dry.
 Once it dries, carefully insert the rope on the gaps of your patio to fill it.
 When the gaps become wider, you can replace the ropes with thicker ones.

 How to Avoid Gaps in Composite Decking?

 The best way to solve this problem is to prevent it from happening in the first place.
-When installing decks, whether wood or composites, make sure that you let them dry first.
+When installing decking, whether wood or composites, make sure that you let them dry first.
 Doing so will let it return to its original size.
-Then, install the deck with the appropriate decks spacing.
+Then, install the decking with the appropriate decking spacing.